-This winter Coppa Club restaurant in Tower Hill has built a special pop-up on its on its riverside terrace, 8 beautiful igloos over looking the Thames where you can go for brunch, lunch, dinner or drinks.
+This winter Coppa Club restaurant in Tower Hill has built a special pop-up on it’s on its riverside terrace, 8 beautiful igloos overlooking the Thames where you can go for brunch, lunch, dinner or drinks.

 Of course, like many others, the minute I saw pictures of the Igloos start circulating on social media I knew I just had to go!
-I called the restaurant straight away, who told me they were only taking igloo booking by email because of the large amount of requests.
+I called the restaurant straight away, who told me they were only taking igloo booking by email because of a large number of requests.
 I then emailed the address I was given with my preferred date.
-They responded a day later telling me the date was fully booked and to pick another, however when I went straight back to them with another date I was met with an automatic response saying due to the unexpected popularity of the pop-up bookings were being paused.
+They responded a day later telling me the date was fully booked and to pick another, however, when I went straight back to them with another date I was met with an automatic response saying due to the unexpected popularity of the pop-up bookings were being paused.
 As you can imagine I was extremely upset, but what can you do right?

 We arrived early and headed to the indoor bar first to grab a cocktail.
 From the bar you have a great view of the igloos, with both Tower Bridge and the Shard in the background.
 A perfect photo opportunity!

-We were taken to our Igloo at 6pm where we were given complementary still and sparkling water.
+We were taken to our Igloo at 6pm where we were given complimentary still and sparkling water.
 We also went straight in for the wine, ordering a bottle of both house white and house red for the table.
 At under £17 for the house bottles they are definitely worth trying, we really enjoyed both.

 The igloo had a small heater on the floor, which meant as long as the door was zipped up it remains warms and cosy inside.
 All of the chairs were also covered by sheepskin rugs, a nice little touch.

 Starters consisted of nibbles to share.
 We choose 2 loaves of warm bread with olive oil, 3 portions of spicy sausages (3 sausages per portion) and one bowl of fried gnocchi with cheese.
 Despite being smaller portions than we expected, everything tasted great and kept us going until the mains came.